It would be easy to just write, “No,” and then stop there.

 And if you found an error in this piece . . .
 I did it on purpose to see if you were paying attention.😉

 Hey there!
 Before you go, have you downloaded my FREE self-editing manual?
-The Ultimate Self-Published Author’s Guide to Editing by Qat Wanders (yup, that’s me!) is packed full of tips and tricks to edit your own work so you can not only make your editor’s and proofreader’s life easier but also save yourself a ton on editing fees.
+The Ultimate Self-Published Author’s Guide to Editing by Qat Wanders (yup, that’s me!) is packed full of tips and tricks and self editing basics to edit your own work so you can not only make your editor’s and proofreader’s life easier but also save yourself a ton on editing fees.

 Did you know the cleaner your manuscript is when you send it to your editor, the less he or she will have to charge you?
 Click HERE to download it now and subscribe to my list so you are notified when helpful writing and editing content is published not only here on my blog but elsewhere on the WWW (World of Writing Wherever)!